 Why convert WebP to PNG?

 PNG is fantastic for logos, UI, and anything that needs transparency.
-It’s not always the best choice for photos.
+For photos, file size often matters more than lossless pixels.

 How to convert WebP to PNG